Kyra15/ThriftStore/README.md

   - adding from stock (use andrey's func)
   - removing from stock (use andrey's func)
   - carry over logout func
-  - ASK ANDREY FOR SQL DATABASE INSTEAD?
+  - ASK ANDREY FOR SQL DATABASE INSTEAD OF PKL FOR STOCK?
 ###  login page
   - HTML/CSS/JS
   - logging in
-  - ASK FOR SQL DATABASE
+  - ASK FOR SQL DATABASE FOR USER LOGIN INSTEAD OF PKL

 ## KNOWN PROBLEMS:
   - Inventory: